Purpose

 It lets you specify one or more tablespaces across which Oracle

-clauses, then the number of those clauses must be equal to the number of table subpartitions.
-If you omit subpartition
+SUBPARTITION clauses, then the number of those clauses must be equal to the number of table subpartitions.
+If you omit subpartition,

 then the database generates a name that is consistent with the